Eric Postma

 Another, possibly less media-savvy example is the detection of exoplanets from light curves.
 Essentially, the task comes down to the detection of repeating dips in time series.
 Humans perform this task using their pattern recognition skills and understanding of stellar and planetary dynamics, whereas AI algorithms perform brute-force pattern recognition.

-These examples illustrate the virtues and limitations of current AI algorithms: powerful tools that can exceed the human pattern-recognition capabilities, but require guidance by human domain experts that are aware of the strengths and limitations of AI.
+AI algorithms provide powerful tools that in many ways exceed the human pattern-recognition capabilities, but require careful guidance by human domain experts that are aware of the strengths and limitations of AI.

 How should society deal with AI?